folio-org/stripes/doc/new-development-setup.md

 ## Clone stripes-core

-You need this first, so that you can use utility scrpts included in it to help with the rest of the process.
+You need this first, so that you can use utility scripts included in it to help with the rest of the process.
 So:

 ```
 $ cd stripes